chloeatwood/RenderingEngine/CompletedRequirements.md

     [X] Ray/sphere intersections -> Book 1

-    [ ] Ray/triangle intersections -> Not in Ray Tracing Series?
+    [X] Ray/triangle intersections -> Not in Ray Tracing Series?

     [X] The ability to load textures (file format(s) of your choice; may use third-party libraries) -> Book 2

-    [ ] Textured spheres and triangles -> Not in Ray Tracing Series
+    [X] Textured spheres and triangles -> Triangles not in Ray Tracing Series

     [ ] The ability to load and render triangle meshes (file format(s) of your choice; may use third-party libraries for loading) -> Not in ray Tracing Series